 Children's drawings from lockdown show the world what they miss most

-Children confined to their homes under lockdown due to the coronavirus disease (COVID-19) outbreak are drawing what they miss most - friends at school, grandparents, football and green open spaces.
+Children confined to their homes under lockdown due to the coronavirus outbreak are drawing what they miss most - friends at school, grandparents, football and green open spaces.
 View the full collection of images, including highlights below by Kim Kyung-Hoon and Loren Elliott, for Reuters/AAP.

-Reku Matsui (L), 8, and Yaya Matsui, 12, pose for a photograph while holding pictures that they drew during the COVID-19 outbreak, as they stand on the balcony of their home in Tokyo, Japan, April 19, 2020.
+Reku Matsui (L), eight, and Yaya Matsui, 12, pose for a photograph while holding pictures that they drew during the COVID-19 outbreak, as they stand on the balcony of their home in Tokyo, Japan, April 19, 2020.
 "I miss being with my grandmother and my grandfather.
 Also, I want to go to my grandmother's house," said Reku, who drew a picture of himself standing in between his two smiling grandparents.
 Yaya, who drew a picture of herself and a friend, said: "what I want to do the most right now is hang out with my friends."

-Oriana Ikladious (L), 8, and Rafaela Ikladious, 8, who are twins, pose for a photograph while holding their hand-drawn pictures on the balcony at their home in Sydney, Australia, April 18, 2020.
+Oriana Ikladious (L) and Rafaela Ikladious, eight-year-old twins, pose for a photograph while holding their hand-drawn pictures on the balcony at their home in Sydney, Australia, April 18, 2020.
 Oriana said: "I feel a bit of FOMO (fear of missing out) because I'm missing out, everyone is missing out, on everything that's public.
 And it's kind of sad and annoying.
 It's very tempting to go out but you can't.
 And that's what I miss... going to the cinema, going to the library and borrowing books."
 Rafaela said: "I am also feeling really sad and frustrated that last year we had the fires and this year we have the virus, and I feel very sad because this year we're going to have to stay home and I really hope that they give a treatment out soon so that everyone can recover and start going out again."

 In addition to the local coverage, AAP Photos also supplies images, videos and graphics from our global partners.
 You can find out more about our image partners here.